Table of Contents

 Best Uses in Cooking & Digestion

-- Ghee: High-heat tadka for dals, kichdi, sweets, finishing drizzle on rice.
-Enhances absorption of turmeric, cumin, and other fat-soluble phytonutrients.
+- Ghee: High-heat tadka for dals, kichdi, finishing drizzle on rice.
+Enhances absorption of turmeric/cumin phytonutrients.

 Which Is Best for Specific Conditions?

-- For brain clarity & oral health: Coconut oil (MCTs; oil pulling).
+- Brain clarity & oral care: Coconut (MCTs; oil pulling).

-- For digestive ease & nutrient uptake: Ghee (butyrate; fat-soluble vitamins) with dal/vegetables.
+- Digestive ease & nutrient uptake: Ghee (butyrate; fat-soluble vitamins) with dal/greens.

-- For joint comfort & warmth: Sesame oil abhyanga massage.
+- Joint comfort & warmth: Sesame oil abhyanga in cool weather.

 How to Rotate: A Weekly Balanced Plan